codernineteen/rendering-archive/project-2024/renderer-dev/vulkan-related/vulkan-tutorial/uniform-buffers/Descriptor layout and buffer.md

 How to use :
 1. specify a descriptor set layout during pipeline creation
 	- descriptor set layout : the types of resource that are going to be accessed by the pipeline
-	- descriptor set : actual buffer or iamge resources
+	- descriptor set : actual buffer or image resources
-1. allocate a descriptor set from a descriptor tool
+1. allocate a descriptor set from a descriptor pool
-2. bind the descriptor set during rendering
+2. Bind the descriptor set during rendering

 # Descriptor set layout

 To bind descriptor set layout, we use a struct `VkDescriptorSetLayoutBinding` `VkDescriptorSetLayoutBinding` :
-- binding :  the binding number used in the shader
+- binding :  the binding number used in the shader (ex. `layout(binding = 0)` in shader)
 - descriptorType : type of descriptor
 - descriptorCount : the number of values in an array of uniform buffer objects.
 	- ex) a transformation for each of the bones in a skeleton for skeletal animation.